hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 This will install SPIRE into your cluster, along with two additional components: the SPIFFE CSI Driver and the SPIRE Kubernetes **Controller manager** which facilitate the registration of workloads and establishment of federation relationships.

 Verify installation of SPIRE by checking if all pods are running and containers within them are up.
-Specifically, you are looking for agent and SPIRE server.
+Specifically, you should look for the agent and SPIRE server.

-**Note:** Number of agents depends on number of nodes you are working with.
-Here we are working with three worker nodes, so three agents are assigned for each node.
+**Note:** The number of agents depends on number of nodes you are working with.
+Here, we are working with three worker nodes, so three agents are assigned for each node.

 Use the command given below, and you will get the output as shown.